josamontiel/Detection-Engineering-Framework/ucf.md

   qualitative threat modelling.
 This as a result will create a attack-centric and quantitative threat detection bias.

-- Use Cases are hard to align with a SOAR playbooks platform without a framework.
+- **Use Cases are hard to align with a SOAR playbooks platform without a framework**
   Most vendors fail to accommodate the emergence of SOAR technologies that are trying to connect automated or semi-automated playbooks to SIEM use cases.
 Without a proper organized rule set according to some form of framework mapping use cases to playbooks becomes increasingly challenging.

-- SIEM Vendor Taxonomy overly complex or not generalizable.
+- **SIEM Vendor Taxonomy overly complex or not generalizable**
   Many SIEM vendors have attempted to standardize detection through taxonomy of detection categories, but these categories are generally limited only to the SIEM vendor itself and hard to generalize to other detection technologies of other vendors like IDS, IPS, UBA and others.